Table of Contents

 6. How do local bodies receive funding?

-Local bodies receive funding through taxes, grants from state and central governments, and funds from various development programs.
+Local bodies receive funds from taxes, grants from state and central governments, and various development programs.

-7. What are the challenges faced by local self-governance in India?
+7. What are the challenges facing local self-governance in India?

-Challenges include financial dependence, lack of training, insufficient resources, and political interference.
+Challenges include financial dependency, lack of training, inadequate resources, and political interference.